xbze3/Spring-Boot-Templates/Spring_Security_MongoDB_Template/README.md

 ### Setup

 1. Clone the repo
-2. Update `application.properties` with your MongoDB URI and JWT secret:
+2. Update `application.properties` or `.env` with your MongoDB URI and JWT secret:

 ```properties
 spring.data.mongodb.uri=mongodb://localhost:27017/your-db